intelligenate/dfc/README.md

 # DFC - Data Fitness Connector

 Free your data!
-DFC retransmits the power and cadence data from a Peloton bike wirelessly so you can decide what to do with your data.

-The DFC data broadcaster is a Bluetooth device that allows Peloton bikes to connect to fitness watches, bike head units, and apps.
-This is a feature that's not available on the stock bike.
-In real-time it reads data on a cable from your indoor bike and broadcasts power and cadence data wirelessly to other platforms like Zwift and Garmin.
-This allows the simultaneous use of services from other platforms in addition the service offerings of the bike.
+DFC allows the Peloton Bike to communicate with fitness watches, head units, and apps — a feature that’s not available on the stock Bikes.
+It reads power and cadence data in real-time, through a cable connected to your bike, and broadcasts them wirelessly to nearby devices including those built around platforms like Zwift and Garmin.
+This lets you enjoy the built-in functionality of your bike while simultaneously utilizing features and services that depend on third-party platforms.

+* Supports two simultaneous wireless connections for connecting to both a wearable and app at the same time
+* Wireless device firmware updates for future upgrades
+* Open and expandable platform for adding new features down the line

-This repository will be the home to the open design files for DFC when it ships.
-Campaign details are at our [Crowd Supply page](https://www.crowdsupply.com/intelligenate/data-fitness-connector) and more information on DFC can be found on [our website](https://intelligenate.com/dfc.html).
+This repository is the home to the open design files for DFC.

+DFC can be ordered from the [Crowd Supply page here](https://www.crowdsupply.com/intelligenate/data-fitness-connector) and more information on DFC can be found on [our website](https://intelligenate.com/dfc.html).

+See the [User Guide](https://github.com/intelligenate/dfc/blob/main/docs/user-guide.md) for details on how to setup and use DFC.

+# Notice

+DFC is a product of Intelligenate, LLC.
+DFC is not affiliated with Peloton Interactive, Zwift, Garmin or any other company mentioned in this repository.
+All trademarks are the property of their respective owners.